 ** Just announced **

-The next Basic Training Course will begin on April 26, 2018 and will run over several weekends (Thursday and Friday evenings and Saturday all day).
-Thursday and Friday classes will run 6:30pm to 9:00pm and Saturday classes are from 9:00am to 4:00pm.
+The next Basic Training Course will begin on Thursday, October 25, 2018 and will run over several weekends (Thursday and Friday evenings and Saturday all day).
+Thursday and Friday classes will run 6:30pm to 9:00pm and Saturday classes will run from 9:00am to 4:00pm.
 Lunch will be provided on Saturday and Water, Tea and Coffee will be available all days.
 Class dates are October 25,26,27, November 8,9,10 and November 22,23;.
 The exam will be on November 24 (or when you feel you are ready).

 The address of the NARC (VE6HM) site is 200 92 Avenue NW, Strathcona County and is accessed off of 17 Street.

 NARC can help you get your Amateur Radio Certificate by offering both Basic and Advanced level classes at various times throughout the year.

 To earn your certificate with Basic Qualification, you’ll need to pass a written exam.
 This is a 70% pass-grade, 100-question multiple-choice test, covering such topics as radio operating practices, basic electrical theory, and the Radio communication regulations that apply to amateur radio.
 A mark of 80% or more gives the candidate the additional privileges of Basic Qualification with honours.

 Candidates for the Advanced Qualification must pass a 70% pass-grade, 50-question multiple-choice examination covering electrical theory primarily related to the additional privileges granted to holders of the Advanced Qualification.

 NARC offers both the Basic and Advanced Course when there is a large enough class size.
 Contact the training director at: [email protected].